 So although the authors do not dismiss the benefit of HICT exercise, they are not really saying that the exercise has the same benefits as the blog article claims.

-In conclusion I came here quite cynical about the ‘scientific’ seven minute workout and few basic research I realised I was right.
+I came here quite cynical about the ‘scientific’ seven minute workout and after a few bits of basic research I realised I was right.

 It is not a seven minute workout and it does not guarantee improvement to strength, endurance or specific performance needs!